My Shop

 I used to buy 11s but now I find my poor aging hands are more comfortable with the slightly longer 10s.

-I think it's kinda funny that I used 3 of my 4 needle types just for this one project:
+I've used 3 of my 4 needle types just for this one project:

 Embroidery for the embroidery ...